COURAGE

 “Leadership is influence.
 Nothing more.
 Nothing Less.”
 John Maxwell

 The foundation of leadership is trust.
-Without trust you will not influence anyone, nor will you develop into a good leader.
+Trust is necessary to influence people and develop into a good leader.
 Who wants to follow someone they cannot trust?
-Trust is the foundation which you will build your leadership credentials on.
+Trust is the foundation on which you will build your leadership credentials.
 So, tell the truth, even if it hurts, as this will allow others to see that you have integrity and are a person they want to follow.
-If you make a promise keep it.
-Don’t say, “I was just kidding” or say your fingers were crossed to get out of a promise.
+If you make a promise, keep it.
+Don’t say, “I was just kidding,” or your fingers were crossed to get out of a promise.
 A promise must be solid.

 CREDIBILITY

 Your credibility is tied to your believability.
-When people meet you they will be asking themselves, “Why should I follow this person?”
-“Is this person all talk or is there substance to who they are?”
+When people meet you, they ask themselves, “Why should I follow this person?”
+“Is this person all talk, or is there substance to who they are?”
 Your credibility or believability is connected to whether your words match your actions.
-Are you telling people to act one way when you are acting in the opposite way?
-Do your word match your actions.
-If, for example, you are telling people that swearing is not something a leader should be doing, and your swearing, then you lack credibility.
-If you are highlighting the importance of hard work and you are taking a lot of time off or not working as hard if not harder than the people you serve, then you lack credibility.
+Are you telling people to act one way when you are acting oppositely?
+Do your words match your actions?
+If, for example, you are telling people that swearing is not something a leader should be doing, and you are swearing, then you lack credibility.
+If you highlight the importance of hard work and taking a lot of time off or not working as hard, if not harder, than the people you serve, you lack credibility.

 REACTING OR RESPONDING

 Leaders learn to respond to situations rather than react to them.
-When you react to a person or situation you are emotional.
-You are not problem-solving or thinking through to a solution.
+When you react to a person or situation, you are emotional.
+You need to be problem-solving or thinking through a solution.
 You are reacting.
-If you respond to a person or situation you are thoughtful, not emotional and are able to think through to a solution.
-You respond appropriately and with a well thought out response.
+If you respond to a person or situation, you are thoughtful, not emotional, and can think through a solution.
+You responded appropriately and with a well-thought-out response.

 FAIRPLAY

 When you are playing a game, follow the rules.
-Some people want to win no matter what, however, if you cheat, you have not won.
+Some people want to win no matter what; however, if you cheat, you have not won.
 Winning only happens if you play by the rules, play hard and then win.
-Cheating is connected to lying, poor character and lacking integrity.
+Cheating is connected to lying, poor character and lack of integrity.
 It’s all connected.
 Cheating is a reflection of poor self-esteem and a lack of confidence.
-When you cheat you negatively affect your reputation; how people see you.
+When you cheat, you negatively affect your reputation and how people see you.
 This may affect potential friends, whether people want you on their team and your credibility as a leader.

 PROMISES

-Promises must be kept.
+So that you know, promises must be kept.
 Breaking a promise directly affects your leadership credentials.
 You cannot cross your fingers to get out of a promise.
 Saying, “I was only joking,” doesn’t work either.
-You have strong leadership influence you must become a person others can rely on.
+If you have strong leadership influence, you must become someone others can rely on.
 Telling the truth and keeping your promises will help you build your leadership credentials.

 NICE GUYS FINISH LAST

 I believe in the saying, “Nice Guys Finish Last.”
-This is a saying that was said by Leo Durocher, manager of the Brooklyn Dodgers.
+This is a saying by Leo Durocher, manager of the Brooklyn Dodgers.
 He was commenting on players from the New York Yankees.
-The inference is that if you’re too nice you are going to lose.
-The reason I believe this statement to be true is because I believe in the complete phrase.
+The inference is that if you’re too nice, you will lose.
+I believe this statement to be true because I believe in the complete phrase.
 Nice guys finish last only because they put others first.
 They add value to other people’s lives by turning away from their innate selfishness and turning toward looking for ways of helping others.

-“People may see your deeds as having ulterior motives, but do them anyway,” is one of my favorite quotes from Mother Teresa.
+One of my favourite quotes from Mother Teresa is, “People may see your deeds as having ulterior motives, but do them anyway.”

-I personally enjoy helping others and as a leader, I look for opportunities to take action.
-My reward is not money or acknowledgment, but the ability to contribute and add value to another person’s life.
-There have been many detractors in my life thinking that the sole purpose of my actions is to promote what I do.
+I enjoy helping others, and I look for opportunities to take action as a leader.
+My reward is not money or acknowledgment but the ability to contribute and add value to another person’s life.
+There have been many detractors in my life, thinking that the sole purpose of my actions is to promote what I do.
 I cannot change their opinion.
-All I can do is to seek these opportunities so I can take action and make a positive change.
+All I can do is seek these opportunities to take action and make a positive change.
 This is my focus.
 This is my purpose.

 DETRACTORS

-Detractors often referred to as “haters,” are people who dislike you and criticize because your success makes them feel inferior.
+Detractors, often referred to as “haters,” dislike and criticize you, and they feel inferior because of your success.
 There is no rational reason for them to dislike you.
 You have not done anything to them.
-They simply dislike you because you are doing something they are not or have a quality they don’t possess.
-It’s like the good looking girl hating the cute girl because she feels that the cute girl is taking attention away from her.
-She is losing her status of being the good looking girl.
+They dislike you because you are doing something they are not or have a quality they don’t possess.
+It’s like the good-looking girl hating the cute girl because she feels the cute girl is taking attention away from her.
+She is losing her status of being a good-looking girl.

 The danger detractors pose is that they lead their victims to believe that there is truth in their statements.
-If you start to believe the detractors you could stop doing the great things you are doing or you could believe their lies.
-If for example, the detractor told you-you were dumb, you may believe them.
+If you start to think the detractors, you could stop doing the great doing, things you are, or you could believe their lies.
+If, for example, the detractor told you you were dumb, you may believe them.
 The more you repeat this lie, the more likely you are to believe it to be true.
-If you believe it, it becomes your reality and rules your life.
+If you think it, it becomes your reality and rules your life.

 People are funny.
-When you are bobbing along and coasting on mediocrity no one notices you nor do they give you any grieve.
-Most people can handle a moderate degree of success, but if you become too successful, watch out.
-The razor-sharp talons come out and people try to tear you down.
+When you are bobbing along and coasting on mediocrity, no one notices you, nor do they give you any grief.
+Most people can handle moderate success, but watch out if you become too successful.
+The razor-sharp talons come out, and people try to tear you down.
 There are so many examples in the celebrity world.
 I have witnessed this happen with numerous musical pop groups.
-When they first came on the scene almost everyone loves them.
-As they start to gain momentum and reach the peaks of success the same individuals come out with phrases like: “They are not that great or we are better than they are!”
+When they first came on the scene, almost everyone loved them.
+As they start to gain momentum and reach the peaks of success, the same individuals come out with phrases like: “They are not that great, or We are better than they are!”

 I believe success mirrors people’s insecurities and feelings of inferiority.
-As a leader, we must understand that this reaction exists, however it should not deter us from becoming successful or reaching our goals.
+As leaders, we must understand that this reaction exists.
+However, it should not deter us from becoming successful or reaching our goals.
 It should empower us with determination and motivate us to use the gifts we have been given to help ourselves and those around us.
-Keep your eye on your goals, aspirations and focus on adding value to others.
-Along with your journey, there will be people who will try to push you off your course, but become resilient and never take your eye off your target and you will have a positive effect on the people you reach.
+Keep your eye on your goals and aspirations and focus on adding value to others.
+Along with your journey, some people will try to push you off your course, but become resilient and never take your eye off your target, and you will positively affect the people you reach.

 DISCERNMENT

 Leaders learn to discern.
-Discernment means to figure out what is true and what is false information by analyzing the facts and not relying on others to think for us; to lead us in a direction we do not want to go.
-We are constantly being fed opinions by the media and by our peers that are not based on fact but on misinformation or simply opinion.
+Discernment means to figure out what is true and what is false information by analyzing the facts and not relying on others to think for us to lead us in a direction we do not want to go.
+We are constantly being fed opinions by the media and our peers that are not based on fact but on misinformation or simply opinion.
 Just because it’s written in the newspaper or televised doesn’t make it true.
 Leaders think for themselves.
-They don’t turn opinion into fact and they don’t spread rumors as fact.
+They don’t turn opinion into fact or spread rumours as fact.
 We hear about celebrities and their failings because it’s newsworthy.
-It’s only newsworthy because it’s sensational and information we digest without thinking about whether it’s a half-truth or a fact.
-Leaders base their opinions on facts, not rumors and hearsay.
+It’s only newsworthy because it’s sensational, and we digest information without considering whether it’s a half-truth or a fact.
+Leaders base their opinions on facts, not rumours and hearsay.
 Don’t hate a person because someone tells you to.
-There is always more to the story that you are led to believe.
+There is always more to the story than you are led to believe.

 MORE TO THE STORY

 A young man came to school every day crying.
 No one knew why.
-All they could see as this boy was upset at least once during the day.
+All they could see was that this boy was upset at least once during the day.
 The boys in his class eventually started calling him a crybaby.
 Midway through the school year, it was disclosed that this boy’s mother was in the hospital dealing with a rare form of cancer.
 The boy was worried that he would lose his mother to the disease.
-When the entire story was disclosed the reason behind his crying every day became understandable.
+The reason behind his daily crying became understandable when the entire story was disclosed.

 Bobby Madison was known as the meanest kid in school.
 He would punch you in the nose for just looking at him.
-Bobby didn’t have any friends and was constantly being suspended from school for his behavior.
-At the end of the year, a social worker visited Bobby’s house so she could get a handle on why Bobby was acting so inappropriately.
+Bobby had no friends and was constantly suspended from school for his behaviour.
+At the end of the year, a social worker visited Bobby’s house so she could get a handle on why Bobby was misbehaving.
 The social worker soon found out that Bobby’s father had recently passed away.
-His older brother was beating him up daily and his mother was never at home as she was always working.
-It became evident that Bobby’s behavior was a reflection of what he was dealing with.
+His older brother was beating him up daily, and his mother was never at home as she was always working.
+It became evident that Bobby’s behaviour reflected what he was dealing with.
 It is easy to judge before we have all the details of a person’s story.
 Leaders are not quick to judge.
-They look for ways of helping a person, by getting to know the entire story.
+They look for ways of helping a person by getting to know the entire story.

 REPRESENTING YOURSELF AS A LEADER

-There should be something that distinguishes you from the people who are not leaders.
+Something should distinguish you from the people who are not leaders.
 How you present yourself does make a difference.
 First impressions will have an impact on how people perceive you and on your credibility.
-We are all judged by our behavior, what we say and how we dress.
-Just be conscious of this as it will have an impact on whether people see you as a leader or not.
-If you are a teen and wear pants that highlight what kind of underwear you wear, you are probably not leaving a good impression.
+We are all judged by our behaviour, what we say and how we dress.
+Just be conscious of this, as it will impact whether people see you as a leader.
+If you are a teen and wear pants highlighting what kind of underwear you wear, you probably need to leave a better impression.
 If you are a girl and wear shorts that are too short, again, you may not be leaving a positive impression.
 These are examples of types of clothing that may lead to negative impressions of you.
 There is a fine line between self-expression and clothing that leads to a bad first impression.
-You need to decide how you want to come across to people and dress accordingly.
-This goes for your behavior and choice of language.
-When you tell people you are a leader there will always be someone who is going to try to discredit you.
-Don’t give them the ability to take you down.
-Be aware of the way you dress, speak and behave as they are always watching.
+It would be best to decide how to come across to people and dress accordingly.
+This depends on your behaviour and choice of language.
+When you tell people you are a leader, there will always be someone who will try to discredit you.
+Please don’t give them the ability to take you down.
+Be aware of how you dress, speak and behave, as they always watch.

 RESILIENCE

-The best defense against bullying and the challenges that we all face in life is building our resilience.
-Resilience is our inner strength; our ability to stand up to the forces that try to bring us down.
+Building our resilience is the best defence against bullying and the challenges we all face.
+Resilience is our inner strength, our ability to stand up to the forces that try to bring us down.
 It is necessary to rescue children from hardships, as no one wants to see a child suffer.
-It is important to protect children from dangerous situations, HOWEVER, it is not in their best to rescue children from everyday conflict and hardship.
-Sometimes the best lessons learned are from life’s hardships and mistakes.
+It is important to protect children from dangerous situations; HOWEVER, it is not in their best interest to rescue children from everyday conflict and hardship.
+Sometimes, the best lessons learned are from life’s hardships and mistakes.

-There was a school trip planned for grade 8’s.
-It was planned for the month of February.
-These students were going to go to on a ski trip.
-When parents gathered to discuss the trip the concerns were 1) Why February?
+There was a school trip planned for grade 8s.
+It was planned for February.
+These students were going to go on a ski trip.
+When parents gathered to discuss the trip, the concerns were: 1) Why February?
 The bus could hit a patch of ice and slide off the road.
 2) Who will make sure my kid has their hat and mitts on when they are outside?
 These students are 14 years old.
-If they go outside without their hats and mitts on I am sure they will soon realize that they should put them on or freeze!
+If they go outside without hats and mitts, they will soon realize they should put them on or freeze!

 I had a mother at my camp who was upset with my staff because her child came home with a mosquito bite on his ankle.
 Another parent was upset because her kid was playing outside all day.
 It is summer camp.
 Aren’t kids supposed to be playing outside all day?
-These examples are extreme, however, they deliver the point that children need to figure out how to deal with daily struggles by themselves at times, with only a small amount of parental help, not a parental take over.
+These examples are extreme.
+However, they deliver that children must figure out how to deal with daily struggles alone, with only a small amount of parental help, not a parental takeover.

 POWER OF THREE

-When you try something new you should never quit after trying something once.
-You should always give whatever you do a three-time try.
-Whether it’s an activity, a camp or a food.
-After three tries you should know if it’s for you or not.
+When you try something new, you should never quit after trying something once.
+It would be best if you always gave whatever you do a three-time try whether it’s an activity, a camp or food.
+After three tries, you should know whether it’s for you.
 I see so many kids give up after one try.
-You do not know whether an activity is fun or not after one session.
-When you give up after one try you are giving up on an opportunity that could lead to a potential success.
+You do not know whether an activity is fun after one session.
+When you give up after one try, you are giving up on an opportunity that could lead to a potential success.
 You don’t know if you are good at something after one try.
-Who knows, maybe you will meet your best friend at this activity if you just give it a few more tries.
+Who knows, maybe you will meet your best friend at this activity if you give it a few more tries.

 TENACITY

 Tenacity refers to never giving up.
-In this world, there are many things that can discourage you as a leader.
+In this world, many things can discourage you as a leader.
 It may be your friends, your peers or yourself.
-You need to keep your eyes on the prize.
-Focus on where you want to go in life a do not veer off course because of naysayers.
+It would be best if you kept your eyes on the prize.
+You should focus on where you want to go and not veer off course because of naysayers.
 I offered a conference for free to 22 schools.
 The conference was a success.
-I did not receive one “thank you” for any of the schools.
+I received no “thank you” from any of the schools.
 This could lead me to think, “What’s the point of giving such a gift to so many when it is unappreciated?”
-My focus needs to be on the positive effects the conference had on the 1600 students who attended and not the fact that schools lack gratitude.
-Remember that where focus goes energy flows.
+My focus needs to be on the conference’s positive effects on the 1600 students who attended and not the fact that schools lack gratitude.
+Remember that where focus goes, energy flows.
 Focus on the important aspects of what you want to contribute to life.
 Be tenacious.
 Do not let the negative influence the positive.

 THE SMALL THINGS

-What makes you stand out as a leader is making the effort to use words like please and thank you.
-Listen carefully to your peers and you will notice that most are not making the effort.
-When you use words like please and thank you, you stand out and are letting people know you are a leader.
+Using words like please and thank you makes you stand out as a leader.
+Listen carefully to your peers; you will notice that most need to make the effort.
+When you use words like please and thank you, you stand out and let people know you are a leader.

-It is important to let people know you are grateful for the things they do for you.
-When you don’t thank people the inference is that you take their gestures for granted.
+It is important to let people know you are grateful for what they do for you.
+When you don’t thank people, the inference is that you take their gestures for granted.
 Send a thank you card, email, or phone call to let people know that their actions are noticed and appreciated.
 Small things can make a huge difference.

 TOLERANCE

 Being tolerant can be a challenge.
 Being tolerant means being patient.
-This is not always easy as some people can be very difficult.
-Being a leader is not always easy.
-When you deal with a difficult person stay calm and think about your words and actions before you take action Difficult people love it when you get angry and are not in control of your actions because they will use these situations against you.
+This is not always easy, and some people can find it very difficult.
+Being a leader can be challenging.
+When you deal with a difficult person, stay calm and think about your words and actions before you take action.
+Difficult people love it when you get angry and do not control your actions because they will use these situations against you.
 If you blow it, use the experience to learn and grow.
 We all blow it sometimes but can use our mistakes as life lessons and opportunities to grow as leaders.

-Just recently I had to deal with an angry dad.
+Just recently, I had to deal with an angry dad.
 He was angry because all the doors in the school were locked.
 This is a standard policy now.
 It ensures that all adults check in through the main office after entering the school.
-I calmly explained the reason why the doors were locked, but he didn’t seem to care.
+I calmly explained why the doors were locked, but he didn’t care.
 He continued to talk in circles, getting angrier and angrier.
-It was a totally inappropriate was to behave in front of his boys.
+It was inappropriate to behave in front of his boys.
 I became very frustrated and launched a few very inappropriate adjectives his way.
-After they left my mouth I could not believe I said what I said.
-All day, I was coming up with rationalizations on why I said what I said.
+After they left my mouth, I could not believe I had said what I had said.
+All day, I was rationalizing why I said what I said.
 The reality was that I blew it.
-I lost control and acted inappropriately.
-I apologized for my behavior and learned that when I get frustrated it is better to walk away than to continue a conversation that is going in circles.
+I lost control and misbehaved.
+I apologized for my behaviour and learned that when I get frustrated, it is better to walk away than to continue a conversation that is going in circles.

 GET ORGANIZED

-Schools do not make it easy to keep organized.
+Schools need to make it easier to keep organized.
 You get a small desk and a small locker.
 Being organized helps reduce frustration and increase your ability to get things done.
 Don’t you hate it when your teacher asks you to find your work and you can’t because your desk is such a disaster?
 You can never find a pencil or an eraser or your completed homework.
-You have to redo homework you have already completed because you can’t find it.
+You must redo the homework you have already completed because you can’t find it.
 Take action!
-Keep your desk and locker organized and you will find you will have more time to do the things you want to do.
-This goes for your bedroom at home too.
-It allows to you enjoy your personal time instead of wasting it!
+Keep your desk and locker organized; you will have more time to do what you want.
+This goes for your bedroom at home, too.
+It allows you to enjoy your time instead of wasting it!

 Suggestion: Get a folder for all your loose paper.
-Keep your exercise books on one side of your desk and your “needed” text boxes on the other side.
+Keep your exercise books on one side of your desk and your “needed” text boxes on the other.
 Have a sharpened pencil and eraser handy at the front of your desk.
 Do not put any unneeded materials on your desk.
 Keep your extra supplies in your locker.
 You can buy organizers for your locker that will help you keep organized.
-Because lockers are so small just keep the necessities in your locker.
-Lockers are for your coat, hat, gym stuff, lunch, and boots.
-Keep it simple.
+Because lockers are so small, keep the necessities in your locker.
+Lockers are for your coat, hat, gym, lunch, and boots.
+Please keep it simple.

 ENTITLEMENT

-There seems to be a lot of entitled people these days.
+There are a lot of entitled people these days.
 People who think the world owes them.
-People who think they should always be first in line, first for a prize, first in life.
+People who believe they should always be first in line for a prize, first in life.
 The world owes you nothing.
-If you want to accomplish something then work for it.
-Don’t wait around for someone to give you “your goals and dream.”
-Work hard, be persistent and have the courage and you will receive what you work hard for.
-Those who wait for a hand out usually need a hand up when they realize the game is over and everyone has gone home.
+If you want to accomplish something, then work for it.
+Don’t wait for someone to give you “your goals and dreams.”
+Work hard, be persistent, and have courage; you will receive what you worked hard for.
+Those who wait for a handout usually need a hand-up when they realize the game is over and everyone has gone home.

 Entitlement robs you of opportunities to learn and develop confidence.
 I met a boy who received everything he asked for.
-If there was a toy he wanted he would just need to ask.
-When he reached the age of 16 he of course was given a car.
+If there were a toy he wanted, he would need to ask.
+When he reached the age of 16, he, of course, was given a car.
 The moment “entitlement” bit him in the but was when he left home and had to do life himself.
-When he didn’t have the mom to buy himself everything he wanted.
-This realization often leads to mental health issues like depression and anxiety.
+When he didn’t have a mom to buy him everything he wanted, this realization often led to mental health issues like depression and anxiety.
 Anything worth receiving only has worth when you put in the elbow grease to earn it.
-Then it is actually worth something.
+Then, it is worth something.

 CYBERBULLYING

-If you are being bullied online do not respond.
-When you respond to online bullying you give power to the bully
+If you are being bullied online, please don’t hesitate to reply.
+When you respond to online bullying, you give power to the bully.

 Document everything.
 Record text by taking screenshots.
-Print off the text if possible.
-Record dates, and times of the bullying.
+Could you print off the text if possible?
+Record dates and times of the bullying.

-If the bullying continues to report the bullying to your parents, school or the police
+If the bullying continues, report the bullying to your parents, school or the police

-One year I was hiring for my summer camp staff.
-I had received an application from a young man who was studying outdoor education.
-His references were amazing as was his resume.
-I was about to hire him when I decided to check out his Facebook page There was one photo of him at a party that was questionable.
+One year, I was hired for my summer camp staff.
+I received an application from a young man who is studying outdoor education.
+His references and resume were amazing.
+I was about to hire him when I decided to check out his Facebook page.
+There was one photo of him at a questionable party.
 He was not hired.
-Everything that you place online is a reflection of you.
-May sure people see the best side of who you are.
+Everything you post online is a reflection of you.
+Make sure people see the best side of who you are.

 THE POWER OF NEGATIVITY